Oxmose/RA8875_Driver_Omega2/README.md

-# RA8875_Driver_Omega2
+# RA8875_Driver_Omega2 SPI 4-Wire interface

 ## NON WORKING AT THE MOMENT

-Porting MBED RA8875 controller drivers to C++ library for Onion Omega2.
+Porting MBED RA8875 controller drivers to C++ library for Onion Omega2 on SPI interface.
 Original code is provided by Mbed and STM32 boards code.

 Used code :